aglover/3-2-1-Android/labs/lab_1/README.md

 You'll need to [download the Android SDK](http://developer.android.com/sdk/index.html) for your platform (i.e. OSX, Windows, etc).
 Included in the SDK is a version of Eclipse containing the Android Development Toolkit (or ADT), which you can use for this workshop.

 Once you've installed the SDK, you've not quite done yet -- you'll need to fire up the SDK Manager.
 You can do this via the command line.
-For example, open up a terminal, change directories to where you installed the SDK and type:
+For example, open up a terminal, change directories to where you installed the SDK, go into the tools directory, and type:

 ```
 /Development/tools/android/android-sdk-mac_x86/tools$>./android